-The RAMP project is currently undergoing extensive further development, jointly led by TU Delft, the Reiner Lemoine Institut, the VITO Research center and the University of Liège.
+The RAMP project is currently undergoing extensive further development, jointly led by TU Delft, the Reiner Lemoine Institut, VITO, the University of Liège, the Universidad Mayor de San Simón, and the Leibniz University Hannover.

-Already done and available as a new v0.4.0 release of the code:
+Already done and available in the new v0.5.2 release of the code:

-• inputs can be defined in an Excel spreadsheet
+• inputs can be defined in tabular (.xslx) format

 • the code is a Python package installable via pip